-We perform experimental evaluation with an Allegro hand mounted on a Kuka LWR arm.
+We perform experimental evaluations with an Allegro hand mounted on a Kuka LWR arm.
 The hand is equipped with SynTouch tactile sensors on three fingertips.
-The systems performance is evaluated using six objects shown in Fig. 12, which are tracked using the OptiTrack real-time motion tracking system.
-The evaluation presented below demonstrates the performance of the grasp synthesis system alone as well as the integrated system for grasp adaptation.
+The systems performance is evaluated using six objects shown in Fig. 11, which are tracked using the OptiTrack real-time motion tracking system.
+The evaluations presented below demonstrate the performance of the grasp synthesis system alone as well as the integrated system for grasp adaptation.